-Red Bull and Mercedes were the only teams to record 1-2 finishes during the 2022 Formula 1 season.
+Red Bull have recorded six 1-2 finishes so far in the 2023 season.
 When was the last time every other team on the current F1 grid recorded a 1-2 result?
 We have all the answers!

 Before the 2022 season, the team’s latest 1-2 result was over five years previously at the 2016 Malaysian Grand Prix.
 In that race, Daniel Ricciardo recorded his first win since 2014 while Max Verstappen finished just two seconds behind his team-mate.

 Red Bull went on to record five 1-2 finishes in the 2022 season.
 Their first in over five years came at the 2022 Emilia Romagna Grand Prix and added more 1-2 finishes to their tally at the Spanish, Azerbaijan, Belgian and Japanese Grands Prix.
 In all of these 1-2 results, Verstappen won with Sergio Perez finishing as runner-up.

 Red Bull’s 2023 season began with another 1-2 finish – their first ever at the Bahrain Grand Prix.
 The team had little competition over the race weekend.
 Verstappen won by 12 seconds, with Perez finishing as runner-up.

 They recorded another 1-2 result at the following race, the Saudi Arabian Grand Prix, making 2023 only the fourth time that a team opened a season with consecutive 1-2 results.
 Sergio Perez was victorious in the 2023 Saudi Arabian Grand Prix, marking the first time since the 2016 Malaysian Grand Prix that a driver other than Verstappen had led home a 1-2 result for Red Bull.
 This was also the first time since the 2009 British and German Grands Prix that Red Bull recorded 1-2 finishes at consecutive races.